hashicorp/packer/website/source/docs/builders/virtualbox.html.markdown

 * `format` (string) - Either "ovf" or "ova", this specifies the output format of the exported virtual machine.
 This defaults to "ovf".

-* `guest_additions_attach` (bool) - If this is true (defaults to "false"), the guest additions ISO will be attached to the virtual machine as a CD rather than uploaded as a raw ISO.
+* `guest_additions_mode` (string) - The method by which guest additions are made available to the guest for installation.
+Valid options are "upload", "attach", or "disable".
+The functions of each of these should be self-explanatory.
+The default value is "upload".
+If "disable" is used, guest additions won't be downloaded, either.

 * `guest_additions_path` (string) - The path on the guest virtual machine where the VirtualBox guest additions ISO will be uploaded.
 By default this